-ii.
+- ii.
 Bhavana Properties, Inc. (Bhavana) was incorporated on 15 July 2019 with the primary purpose of engaging in the realty development business.
-This is the investment vehicle used to purchase a parcel of land with a total area of 2,245 sqm, more or less, at the corner of Cardinal Rosales Avenue and Samar Loop inside the Cebu Business Park, Cebu City, which is the site of Lucima.

-On 23 December 2021, all of ALCO's rights, title and interest in and to 40% of the common shares of stock of Bhavana, or 10,000,000 common shares, as well as its shareholder advances therein, were sold, transferred and conveyed in favor of Narra Investment Properties Pte.
-Ltd. ("Narra")11 by way of secondary sale.
+This is the investment vehicle used to purchase a parcel of land with a total area of 2,245 sqm, more or less, at the corner of Cardinal Rosales Avenue and Samar Loop inside the Cebu Business Park, Cebu City, which is the site of Lucima. - On 23 December 2021, all of ALCO's rights, title and interest in and to 40% of the common shares of stock of Bhavana, or 10,000,000 common shares, as well as its shareholder advances therein, were sold, transferred and conveyed in favor of Narra Investment Properties Pte.
+Ltd. ("Narra")10 by way of secondary sale. - iii.
+Bhavya Properties, Inc. (Bhavya) was incorporated on 19 July 2019 with the primary purpose of engaging in the realty development business.
+This is the investment vehicle used in acquiring the 916 sqm property11 located at 119 Rada Street, Legaspi Village, Makati City, where Eluria will soon rise.

-10 APPS was originally registered as Technopod, Inc. but was renamed Emera on 30 October 2013.
+9 APPS was originally registered as Technopod, Inc. but was renamed Emera Property Management, Inc. on 30 October 2013.

-11 Narra is a private limited liability company existing and duly constituted under the laws of Singapore with principal office address at 10 Changi Business Park Central 2 #01-02, Hansapoint, Singapore 486030, and managed by Arch Capital Management Company Limited.
+10 Narra is a private limited liability company existing and duly constituted under the laws of Singapore with principal office address at 10 Changi Business Park Central 2 #01-02, Hansapoint, Singapore 486030, and managed by Arch Capital Management Company Limited.